 Use Class - Different uses are given a classification as defined by The Town and Country Planning (Use Classes) Order 1987 (As amended).
-For example, a C3 use would refer to a residential use.
+For example an A1 use refers to retail and a C3 use would refer to a residential use.